tpark16/orgaextractor/README.md

 This is currently under review.

+## Overview
+OrgaExtractor does not need to install any dependencies to run.
+It is designed to run on Google Colab without any extra resources.
+Details are described in jupyter notebook file.

 ![alt text](https://github.com/tpark16/orgaextractor/blob/main/OrgaExtractor_main.png)

 You can simply run OrgaExtractor on Colab without any hardware limitations.
 Please check on Orgaextractor.ipynb file.